 2. Chopping & Peeling Tools

 Kids can start chopping as soon as they can stand unassisted.
+They think it’s a fun toy if you want to gift them something useful.

 Start with a crinkle cutter.
 They’re safe for little hands.
 They can chop a banana with that to start, as it’s soft and easy.